Slavery in ancient Greece: Status of slaves

 Isocrates claimed that "not even the most worthless slave can be put to death without trial"; the master's power over his slave was not absolute.
 Draco's law apparently punished with death the murder of a slave; the underlying principle was: "was the crime such that, if it became more widespread, it would do serious harm to society?"
 The suit that could be brought against a slave's killer was not a suit for damages, as would be the case for the killing of cattle, but a δίκη φονική (dikē phonikē), demanding punishment for the religious pollution brought by the shedding of blood.
 In the 4th century BC, the suspect was judged by the Palladion, a court which had jurisdiction over unintentional homicide; the imposed penalty seems to have been more than a fine but less than death—maybe exile, as was the case in the murder of a Metic.
-Corinthian black-figure terra-cotta votive tablet of slaves working in a mine, dated to the late seventh century BC.
 However, slaves did belong to their master's household.
 A newly bought slave was welcomed with nuts and fruits, just like a newly-wed wife.
 Slaves took part in most of the civic and family cults; they were expressly invited to join the banquet of the Choes, the second day of the Anthesteria, and were allowed initiation into the Eleusinian Mysteries.
 A slave could claim asylum in a temple or at an altar, just like a free man.
 The slaves shared the gods of their masters and could keep their own religious customs if any.

 Slaves could not own property, but their masters often let them save up to purchase their freedom, and records survive of slaves operating businesses by themselves, making only a fixed tax-payment to their masters.
 Athens also had a law forbidding the striking of slaves: if a person struck what appeared to be a slave in Athens, that person might find himself hitting a fellow citizen because many citizens dressed no better.
 It astonished other Greeks that Athenians tolerated back-chat from slaves.
 Athenian slaves fought together with Athenian freemen at the battle of Marathon, and the monuments memorialize them.
 It was formally decreed before the Battle of Salamis that the citizens should "save themselves, their women, children, and slaves".